dragonish/obsidian-heading-decorator/README.md

 | :-----: | :--------------: |
 | ![Ordered](images/ordered.jpg) | ![Unordered](images/unordered.jpg) |

-### Blacklist
+### Blocklist

-#### Folder blacklist
+#### Folder blocklist

 Disables the heading decorator in notes within the specified folder.
-For notes that are on the blacklist, you can still use [Enabled status of notes](#enabled-status-of-notes).
+For notes that are on the blocklist, you can still use [Enabled status of notes](#enabled-status-of-notes).

 #### Note name regex blocklist

 Disables the heading decorator in notes whose note name matches the specified regular expression.
 The format uses [JavaScript regular expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_expressions), for example: `/^daily.*/i`.
-For notes that are on the blacklist, you can still use [Enabled status of notes](#enabled-status-of-notes).
+For notes that are on the blocklist, you can still use [Enabled status of notes](#enabled-status-of-notes).

 ## Enabled status of notes